carnival-data/carnival-demo-biomedical/docs/walkthrough.md

 >Controls
 >* Aged between 18 and 35, inclusive
->* At least two healthcare encounters with indications of *employment*
+>* Does not have two or more healthcare encounters with indications of *employment*
 >* No diagnosis of *hypertension*
->* Has not been prescribed medication lisinopril
+>* Has been prescribed medication lisinopril
->* Self-reported social history of drinking or smoking
+>* Self-reported social history of *smoking*

 ## Examining the Source Data
 There are two synthetic relational datasources: